Surviving an OSHA Inspection

 First, do you have a written internal guideline for OSHA inspections?
 If you don’t, create one immediately and make sure leadership, safety, human resources and even the receptionist knows the expectations should OSHA show up at your front door.

 Second, understand what you can expect during an OSHA inspection.

 OSHA does not and will not notify you of an inspection in advance.
 The compliance officer shows up and you allow them on your premises.
 You can refuse entry, as you have the right to request a warrant to come on site.
 This is not advisable in most situations.

 There are three parts to an OSHA visit:

-Third, take the approach OSHA is there to save lives and prevent injuries.
+Third, approach this scenario knowing that OSHA is there to save lives and prevent injuries.
 Getting defensive and combative is likely not going to be helpful.
 Work with the officer in a manner of cooperation and partnership.